yoyoberenguer/EPROM/README.md

 A9 (pin 29) DC voltage must not exceed –2 to 13.5
-VPP (pin 1) DC voltage must not exceed -2  to 14 Minimum DC current of 100uA and maximum current 50mA
+VPP (pin 1) DC voltage must not exceed -2  to 14 Minimum DC current of 100uA and maximum current 50mA Source DC voltage +5V
+Output DC voltage 12.5V to be compatible with the electronic signature mode
 ```